Scientists are working in their lab

 An Injectable Implant Providing Long-Acting Drug Delivery for the Treatment of Chronic disease

 Our part in this research is now complete.
-The aim was to develop a new drug delivery system that could be easily injected into the body and would provide long-acting drug release.
-This technology will address issues caused by poor medication adherence.
 The drug delivery system is composed of responsive polymer nanoparticles and drug nanoparticles that form a nanocomposite, entrapping a reservoir of drug upon injection into the body.
 After the drug has been released the materials degrade into non-toxic components and leave the body.

-Pharmacological Strategies to use the Levonorgestrel Implant in HIV-infected Women A box containing the project title
+Pharmacological Strategies to use the Levonorgestrel Implant in HIV-infected Women The NIH logo is the initialisation above the full organisation name

 Pharmacological Strategies to use the Levonorgestrel Implant in HIV-infected Women

 Our part in this research is now complete.
-This project underpinned a collaboration between CELT investigators and researchers at the University of Nebraska Medical Centre.
-Specifically, the work aimed to determine the impact of pharmacogenetics and drug-drug interactions on the pharmacokinetics of contraceptives delivered via subcutaneous implants.
+The work aimed to determine the impact of pharmacogenetics and drug-drug interactions on the pharmacokinetics of contraceptives delivered via subcutaneous implants.

-Harnessing potent next-generation diarylquinolines (DARQs) for long-acting injectable formulations to prevent and treat tuberculosis (TB) The image includes the text
+Harnessing potent next-generation diarylquinolines (DARQs) for long-acting injectable formulations to prevent and treat tuberculosis (TB) The NIH logo is the initialisation above the full organisation name

 Harnessing potent next-generation diarylquinolines (DARQs) for long-acting injectable formulations to prevent and treat tuberculosis (TB)

-Repurposing approved drugs as potent antiviral combinations to treat COVID-19 disease The image includes the text
+Repurposing approved drugs as potent antiviral combinations to treat COVID-19 disease This logo has the letters UKRI stacked to the left, with the words

 Repurposing approved drugs as potent antiviral combinations to treat COVID-19 disease

-Supporting a collaboration between Queens University Belfast, University of Oxford and CELT investigators, this Medical Research Council (MRC) funded project aims to validate a drug screening pipeline platform for robust and rapid progression of drug combinations against Sars-CoV-2 through the preclinical pipeline including in vitro analysis, in vivo efficacy studies and pharmacometrics.
+Supporting a collaboration between Queens University Belfast, University of Oxford and CELT investigators, this project aims to validate a drug screening pipeline platform for robust and rapid progression of drug combinations against Sars-CoV-2 through the preclinical pipeline.